 "JPMorgan Chase understands well and supports generously Central Piedmont's mission of helping students achieve career success and greater economic mobility by providing pathways to skills training that is relevant in our global economy," said Dr. Kandi Deitemeyer, Central Piedmont president.
 "JPMorgan Chase is a true partner and leader in this community's work to ensure a greater number of our neighbors get the opportunity and support to build family-sustaining careers.
 The college and Charlotte region are blessed to have such an intuitive and responsive partner like JPMorgan Chase."

-Central Piedmont Community College and Bank of America today announced a new $1-million jobs initiative partnership to help students of color successfully complete the education and training necessary to enter the workforce and embark on a path to success in the Charlotte region.
-This initiative builds on Bank of America's ongoing work in the communities it serves to address underlying issues facing individuals and communities of color that have been disproportionately impacted by the current health crisis.
+Central Piedmont Community College and Bank of America today announced a new $1-million jobs initiative partnership to help underrepresented students successfully complete the education and training necessary to enter the workforce and embark on a path to success in the Charlotte region.
+This initiative builds on Bank of America's ongoing work in the communities it serves to address underlying issues facing individuals and communities that have been disproportionately impacted by the current health crisis .

 "Bank of America has a long-standing commitment to advancing economic mobility in the U.S., and particularly in Charlotte region," said Bank of America Charlotte Market President Charles Bowman.
 "Our focus on workforce development has been integral in creating opportunities for local residents, and for that reason we have a history of supporting Central Piedmont.
 Recent events that heighten the urgency to advance racial equity have driven us to do more, and this financial grant is a first step of that commitment."